 he International Maritime Organisation (IMO) considers marine environment management as one of the major aspects of maritime functions that will engender sustainable shipping.
-Indeed the United Nations specialized organ, IMO recognizes the fact that Shipping is a major mode of transportation of goods unfortunate caveat; it comes with a huge burden to the environment largely due to distortion and disturbances that may occur during the course of conveyance of goods and services through the waters.
+Indeed the United Nations specialized organ, IMO recognizes the fact that Shipping is a major mode of transportation of goods and services from different parts of the globe but with an unfortunate caveat; it comes with a huge burden to the environment largely due to distortion and disturbances that may occur during the course of conveyance of goods and services through the waters.

-In order to ensure that a proactive stance is taken to protect and safeguard the interests of the marine environment and the ecosystem, the IMO established the Marine Environment Protection Committee (MEPC) to deal with issues regarding the environment and proffer environmental friendly shipping.
+In order to ensure that a proactive stance is taken to protect and safeguard the interests of the marine environment and the ecosystem, the IMO established the Marine Environment Protection Committee (MEPC) to deal with issues regarding the environment and proffer solutions that will be adopted by member states to ensure environmental friendly shipping.

-Observers and key players in the maritime industry would not forget in a hurry that NIMASA in her bid to ensure a cleaner and safer marine environment created a around their areas. specialized Marine Environment Management Department in 2008 to perform the functions of MEPC in Nigeria.
+Observers and key players in the maritime industry would not forget in a hurry that NIMASA in her bid to ensure a cleaner and safer marine environment created a specialized Marine Environment Management Department in 2008 to perform the functions of MEPC in Nigeria.
 This department was charged with the responsibility of ensuring the protection of the marine environment in line with global best practices.
 However over the years there have been lack of political will, clear cut strategies and a strong missing link which is the buy-in of the past Leadership of the Agency on issues relating to protection of the environment.